Chart Color Schemes

 Bradbury has a typical household mix, with a higher-than-average median household size

-Family households account for 74.8% of all households, including 33.3% couples with children, 21.7% couples without children, and 18.5% single parent families.
+Family households account for 74.8% of all households, consisting of 33.3% couples with children, 21.7% couples without children, and 18.5% single parent families.
 Non-family households make up the remaining 25.2%, with lone person households at 21.8% and group households comprising 3.3% of the total.
 The median household size is 2.8 people, which is larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households